reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

       <version>2.16.74</version>
     </dependency>
 ```
-Here we are adding enhanced client as a Maven dependency of `dynamodb-enhanced` module in our `pom.xml`.
+Here we are adding the`dynamodb-enhanced` module as a Maven dependency in our `pom.xml`.

 ### Creating the Configuration

-We will initialize `dynamodbEnhancedClient` in our Spring configuration:
+We will next initialize the `dynamodbEnhancedClient` in our Spring configuration:

 ```java
 @Configuration